IITK-CGS/platipus-site/content/_index.md

 {{<image float="center" width="24em" frame="false" caption="" src="img/platipus_lab_2023.jpg" >}}

-Welcome to the PLATIPUS Lab.
-We are eclectic cognitive scientists trying to capture phenomenal aspects of the human mind through a computational lens.
-Our members bring forward an intricate web of ideas derived from our varied academic backgrounds.
-Our only consistent lab philosophy banks on `serendipity` in how we approach our questions and the methods we use to answer them.
+Welcome to the website of the PLATIPUS lab.
+This lab hosts scholars interested in studying behavior across scales with a computational approach.
+Being embedded in the Department of Cognitive Science at IIT Kanpur, the lab has a bias towards studying behavior that can be broadly construed as cognitive in nature, but our ambit extends to both smaller and larger organized systems that exhibit interesting behavior.
+Our only consistent lab philosophy banks on ‘serendipity’ in how we approach our questions and the methods we use to answer them.

-To know more about what our little platypi do, you can visit the [People](./people/) page.
+To know more about what our platypi do, you can visit the **[People](./people/)** page.

-To know more about the past and ongoing work in the lab, please visit the [Publications](./publications/by-year) page.
+To know more about the past and ongoing work in the lab, please visit the Publications page sorted **[by year](/publications/by-year)** or **[by topic](/publications/by-topic)**.